Crell/php-rfcs/collections/research-notes.md

 ### Python

 Python has built in List, Dict, Set, and Deque types.
 It has no Queue or Stack.
 List has a `pop()` method so it can be used as a Stack.
-Deque can, however.
+Deque is used for queues.
 Oh dear, do we also need to include Deque?

 #### List